 Lemon Basil Chicken Leftovers

-If you have leftovers after making XXX, then it is your lucky day!
+If you have leftovers after making Lemon Basil Chicken, then it is your lucky day!
 They save and reheat well, and can make the start of another delicious dish.

 To save leftovers, separate into meal sized portions and then place in an airtight container and store: